food & drink · music & nightlife ·

 The Bamboo Room

-If you’re looking for a tropical paradise to escape the bitter Chicago cold, without boarding a plane, we’ve got your spot right here.
-While famed Three Dots and a Dash draws crowds all its own, it’s worth taking the time to visit their “bar-within-a-bar,” The Bamboo Room.
-With lush tropical foliage and glowing pineapple lamps, the cozy 22-seat room mirrors the aesthetic of the larger bar, but with a calmer ambiance – you’ll feel like you’re running on island time when you step inside.
+If you’re looking for a tropical paradise to escape the bitter Chicago cold without boarding a plane, we’ve got you.
+Three Dots and a Dash draws crowds of its own, but it’s worth visiting its bar-within-a-bar, The Bamboo Room.
+With lush tropical foliage and glowing pineapple lamps, the cozy 22-seat room mirrors the aesthetic of the larger bar but with a calmer ambiance—you’ll feel like you’re running on island time when you step inside.

-While the larger bar serves up drinks in whimsical tiki mugs, serious rum is the star of the show at The Bamboo Room, where their mixologists serve up a variety of libations featuring some of the world’s most exclusive and unique rums.
-There’s even a new rum tasting menu for the truly adventurous rum aficionados.
+Rum is the star of the show at The Bamboo Room, where the mixologists serve up a variety of libations featuring some of the world’s most exclusive and unique rums.

 How to get in: Head past the velvet ropes inside Three Dots and a Dash to be transported to this tropical paradise.